The National Energy Balance presents detailed information on how and where energy is used in Ireland for a given year.

 Main points from the provisional 2018 balance:

 Energy use remained essentially flat in 2018, increasing by 0.7%.
-Energy related CO2 emissions reduced slightly (by 1.8%), but this was largely due to a one-off outage at Moneypoint power station which led to a significant reduction in coal used for electricity generation.
+Energy related CO2 emissions reduced slightly (by 1.8%).
+This was largely due to a one-off outage at Moneypoint power station.
+There was a significant reduction in coal used for electricity generation as a result.

 - In 2018 energy use grew by 0.7% and energy CO2 emissions fell by 1.8%.
-The fall in emissions was due to reductions in coal and peat use, mainly in electricity generation, along with increased contribution from renewable energy sources.
+The fall in emissions was due to reductions in coal and peat use, mainly in electricity generation.
+This was in addition to an increased contribution from renewable energy sources.

 - Natural gas use grew by 3.8% (mainly in final consumption) and accounted for 31% of all energy used.
 It is used mainly for industrial processes, heating of homes and businesses and electricity.

-- Coal use fell by 32% in 2018 with Moneypoint electricity generating station being offline for approximately three months towards the end of the year.
+- Coal use fell by 32% in 2018.
+Moneypoint electricity generating station was offline for approximately three months towards the end of the year.
 Coal accounted for 5.2% of all energy use in 2018, down from 7.6% in 2017.

 - Peat use fell by 3.8% and accounted for 4.7% of all energy use.